-As mentioned, there is an ongoing distress about meeting employee demands in the post-crisis phase.
+As mentioned, there is ongoing distress about meeting employee demands in the post-crisis phase.
 There have been qualms about whether to raise wages and benefits to accommodate more talent in the company.
 However, employers can only stretch so much to cater to these needs, as work-from-home arrangements also incur additional expenses such as office equipment, programs, and software.

 If this talent shortage continues, this can curtail their near-term plans for the firm.

 The role of a CFO integrating strategy and finance is a colossal responsibility no ordinary professional can handle.
 Championing the finance and strategic functions has a certain immensity to it, and CFOs proved that they can take on new responsibilities in a quicker way.